magjac/discourse-d3-graphviz/README.md

 #### Animated transition

-An animated transition between the multiple graphs is shown when more than one graph is added to the same paragraph of a post like so:
+An animated transition between multiple graphs is shown when more than one graph is added to the same paragraph of a post like so:

 ```